-Yoga by the River is led by Joanna Blundell, who enjoys sharing the benefits of yoga with everyone, in beautiful settings close to nature in southwest London and Surrey.
+Joanna Blundell enjoys sharing the benefits of yoga with everyone, in beautiful settings close to nature in southwest London and Surrey.
 She teaches soulful vinyasa and hatha classes and leads mindfulness walks, encouraging the body to move with ease and the mind to settle.
-She is a 500-hour registered yoga teacher (RYT) with Yoga Alliance.
+She completed a 500-hour training with Yoga Alliance.

 She teaches vinyasa and hatha classes inspired by many traditions, from the ancient to the modern.
 Classes are beneficial to body and mind - strong and precise, increasing balance, flexibility and strength.
 She links the breath to each movement and encourages the mind to settle with clear and detailed instruction, paying close attention to alignment, encouraging and empowering each person to honour and protect their body by always working at their own pace.